 - Left jumps them to the left of clone 2.

 - Right jumps them to the left of clone 1.

-- And down lets the player move freely.
+- And up lets the player move freely.

 While we're here let's also mess around with not just ammo, but torches as well.
 We'll use the DARK cheat to darken the room, and then TORCHES to get some torches, and lastly we'll light one.